|Guide||♦||49 Triplogs||Mine 0||0 Topics|

 south side solitude

-At the bottom of the hill, the trail enters pine forest again, and soon arrives at forest road #413 (Allen Springs Road).
-Return the way you came, or hike west along forest road #413 and take trail #9037 or the Gaddes Canyon #110 trail back up to the top of Mingus Mountain.
+At the bottom of the hill, the trail enters the pine forest again and soon arrives at forest road #413 (Allen Springs Road).
+Return the way you came, or hike west on forest road #413 and take trail Gaddes Canyon Two Trail #9037 or the Gaddes Canyon #110 trail back up to the top of Mingus Mountain.

 Maps, other resources: Prescott National Forest, east half; U.S.G.S. topographic 7.5' quads for Cottonwood.